The Most Common Injuries in Kickboxers and How You Can Prevent Them

 What is it?

-Shoulder injuries can occur from excessive impact, especially if the technique is not good or if the muscles around the shoulder are not strong enough.
-Common problems are tendonitis and shoulder instability.
+Shoulder injuries can occur from excessive punching, especially if the technique is not good or if the muscles around the shoulder are not strong enough.
+Common problems include tendonitis and shoulder instability.

 How to prevent?

-- Make sure your punching technique is correct so that your shoulders are not put under unnecessary strain.
+• Make sure your punching technique is correct so your shoulders are not unnecessarily strained.

-- Stretch your shoulders before and after exercise to relieve tension.
+• Stretch your shoulders before and after training to reduce tension.

 5. Rib injuries